Prepare services for high load#

 During the backup process, you may experience a temporary higher load.
 It is therefore recommended to perform them outside of your peak traffic hours to lower the impact.

-backup_minute variables in the Aiven Console, under the Advanced Configuration section.
+backup_minute variables in Aiven Console > your service’s Overview page > the Advanced configuration section.

 If you intend to make a plan upgrade, it is a good idea to do it shortly after a full backup is taken.
 This reduces the amount of incremental changes that need to be applied on top of the base backup and therefore speeds up the upgrade itself.